realtime-sanitizer/rtsan/README.md

 # Using RTSan with other compilers

 Yes, it's possible.
-Here's how.

-(TODO)
+We're working on instructions for doing so now, and will document it all when they're ready.

 # Upstream Integration Roadmap